DurianFarmer/my_test_sorting_hat/README.md

 ### assign_seat.py
 Randomly assign seats in a bulk(1) or assign a seat for one student(2) <br/>
 to consider both i) social distance and ii) interaction between students from different labs, <br/>
-the algorithm randomly places students in clusters <br/>
+- the algorithm randomly places students in clusters <br/>
-such that each cluster has almost same number of students <br/>
+- each cluster gets almost same number of students <br/>
+- as much as possible, students are not assigned adjacent seats that do not have a partition between them <br/>

 Ex 1) How to assign seats to many students at once<br/>
 - execute code<br/>